 Have You Been Falsely Accused of Child Abuse by Your Ex?

 If you have been falsely accused of child abuse and are being investigated by the state, you need a skilled and dedicated Williamson County, TX DCFS false allegations lawyer advocating for your rights.
 If a parent is found guilty of these charges, they not only face criminal charges, but they can also lose their parental rights and any chance at custody or visitation.
-Contact the Law Office of Jason Wright to schedule a free and confidential consultation and find out how our legal team can help defend you against these false charges.
+Contact the Law Office of Jason Wright to schedule a confidential consultation and find out how our legal team can help defend you against these false charges.
 Call our office today.